ioa2205/email-support-agent/README.md

 ## Architectural Overview

-The system is composed of a web application for account management and a background listener for email processing.
+The system consists of a web application for account management and a background listener for email processing.

 ```mermaid
 graph TD